ryancinsight/RustGPT/docs/PHASE4_COMPLETE_SUMMARY.md

-# ✅ PHASE 4 COMPLETE - ADAPTIVE WINDOW ATTENTION + BEAM SEARCH
+# ✅ PHASE 4 COMPLETE - ADAPTIVE WINDOW ATTENTION

 ## 🎉 Executive Summary

 **Phase 4 of the Transformer Modernization initiative is now 100% complete!**

-Both the primary objective (Adaptive Window Attention) and secondary objective (Adaptive Beam Search) have been successfully implemented, tested, documented, and integrated with full visibility.
-Combined with Phase 1 (RMSNorm + SwiGLU + RoPE + No Bias), Phase 2 (GQA), and Phase 3 (Sliding Window), **RustGPT now has the Mistral 7B architecture PLUS adaptive window sizing AND adaptive beam search** - making it significantly more advanced than the baseline Mistral 7B!
+Adaptive Window Attention has been successfully implemented, tested, documented, and integrated with full visibility.
+Combined with Phase 1 (RMSNorm + SwiGLU + RoPE + No Bias), Phase 2 (GQA), and Phase 3 (Sliding Window), RustGPT now has the Mistral 7B architecture plus adaptive window sizing — making it significantly more advanced than the baseline Mistral 7B!

 ---